jenkinsci/job-dsl-plugin/docs/Home.md

  * Removed implicit star import of `javaposse.jobdsl.dsl.ConfigFileType` in scripts, see [Migration](Migration#migrating-to-139)
  * Removed anything that has been deprecated in 1.31, see [Migration](Migration#migrating-to-131)
+ * Added support for the useWorkspaceAsHome property of the [Gradle Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Gradle+Plugin)
 * 1.38 (September 09 2015)
  * Replaced the [[Job Reference]], [[View Reference]] and [[Folder Reference]] pages by the [API Viewer](https://jenkinsci.github.io/job-dsl-plugin/)